glupyan/cogsci_of_LLMs/content/logistics.md

 ## Where to submit what

-Submit essays, reading responses, and final projects using the [class Canvas site](https://canvas.wisc.edu/courses/474927/)
+Submit essays, reading responses, and final projects using the [class Canvas site](https://canvas.wisc.edu/courses/474927/).
+For reading responses, you've been assigned to random 2-person groups for each week.
+The (randomly selected) group leader should submit the response consisting of answers to the three questions listed [here](https://docs.google.com/document/d/1N3eQQd40xufCTC0irJMPP7barnsBlyDQFh5fp9LLJpM/edit?usp=sharing).
+Your response will be visible to the other class members.
+It's useful to take the time before class to read through the responses from the other groups.

 ## Use of AI for classwork